daankh/Float-Based-CSS-and-SASS-Grid/README.md

 # Float-Based-CSS-and-SASS-Grid

-How to make float-based Grid using CSS and SASS
+How to make float-based grid using CSS and SASS

 ## Technologies